fernando-resende/aluracord-react/README.md

 # About / Sobre
-This project was built in the Alura's React immersion (jan/2022).
+This is a study project and was built in the Alura's React immersion (jan/2022).

 -------------------------------------------------

-Este projeto foi construído na imersão React da Alura (jan/2022).
+Este projeto de estudo e foi construído na imersão React da Alura (jan/2022).

 -------------------------------------------------